~~ INFORMATION FLOW #2 ~~ June 2002 ~~~ Ramana Rao ~~~ @ inxight.com

 or information professionals.
 IT often has too much power, while

 information professionals and other "team members" have too little.
-A

 graduate student from University of Michigan's School of Information